feathersui/feathersui-starling/documentation/help/markdown/default-item-renderers.md

 ---
-title: How to use the Feathers DefaultListItemRenderer and DefaultGroupedListItemRenderer
+title: How to use the default Feathers item renderer with List, Tree, and GroupedList
 author: Josh Tynjala

 ---
-# How to use the Feathers `DefaultListItemRenderer` and `DefaultGroupedListItemRenderer`
+# How to use the default Feathers item renderer with `List`, `Tree`, and `GroupedList`

-The [`DefaultListItemRenderer`](../api-reference/feathers/controls/renderers/DefaultListItemRenderer.html) and [`DefaultGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/DefaultGroupedListItemRenderer.html) classes provide a basic way to display items from data collections in the [`List`](list.html) and [`GroupedList`](grouped-list.html) components.
+The [`DefaultListItemRenderer`](../api-reference/feathers/controls/renderers/DefaultListItemRenderer.html), [`DefaultTreeItemRenderer`](../api-reference/feathers/controls/renderers/DefaultTreeItemRenderer.html), and [`DefaultGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/DefaultGroupedListItemRenderer.html) classes provide a basic way to display items from data collections in the [`List`](list.html), [`Tree`](tree.html), and [`GroupedList`](grouped-list.html) components.
 These default item renderers are derived from the same base class, and their functionality is virtually identical.

 <figure>
 <img src="images/item-renderer.png" srcset="images/item-renderer@2x.png 2x" alt="Screenshot of Feathers a DefaultListItemRenderer component" />
 <figcaption>A `DefaultListItemRenderer` component skinned with `MetalWorksMobileTheme`</figcaption>
 </figure>

 <aside class="info">In many of the examples below, code and descriptions will refer to the [`DefaultListItemRenderer`](../api-reference/feathers/controls/renderers/DefaultListItemRenderer.html) class and the [`IListItemRenderer`](../api-reference/feathers/controls/renderers/IListItemRenderer.html) interface, which are both used by the `List` component.
+When using a `Tree` component, you should substitute the [`DefaultTreeItemRenderer`](../api-reference/feathers/controls/renderers/DefaultTreeItemRenderer.html) class and the [`ITreeItemRenderer`](../api-reference/feathers/controls/renderers/ITreeItemRenderer.html) interface instead.
 When using a `GroupedList` component, you should substitute the [`DefaultGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/DefaultGroupedListItemRenderer.html) class and the [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) interface instead.

-Whether using a `List` or a `GroupedList`, the default item renderers will have all of the same properties that are used in the examples below.
+Whether using a `List`, `Tree`, or a `GroupedList`, the default item renderers will have all of the same properties that are used in the examples below.
 The differences are entirely behind the scenes.</aside>

 -   [The Basics](#the-basics)